patel-aaryan/website/README.md

 - Mailgun for email delivery
 - Next.js API routes for backend processing

-## 🚀 Deployment

-### Vercel (Recommended)

-1. Connect your GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
-3. Deploy automatically on push to main

-### Other Platforms

-The project can be deployed to any platform supporting Next.js:

-- Netlify
-- Railway
-- DigitalOcean App Platform

-## 🤝 Contributing

-While this is a personal portfolio, suggestions and improvements are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.